Cradical/react-tutorial/README.md

 ReactDOM.render(<App />, document.getElementById('root'))
 ```

-Opening the browser once again to localhost:3000 finally displays our very simple Star Wars App!
+Opening the browser once again to `localhost:3000` finally displays our very simple Star Wars App!
 We are ready to develop our app!

 ### Converting a Functional (Stateless) Component into a Class Component

 You can think of components in React as building block for constructing your user interface or UI.
 React components are JavaScript classes (objects) or functions that programmatically describe how data should be rendered on the page.
 Some components you build might not even deal with data but all of them should return JSX or React Elements which form your component.

-We will get to the important concepts of State and Props in React here in a bit because our application will need to manage data using State but first lets convert our App component in `src/App.js` from a functional (stateless) component into a class component.
+We will get to the important concepts of State and Props in React here in a bit because our application will need to manage data using state but first, lets convert our App component in `src/App.js` from a functional (stateless) component into a class component.

-Note: using class components, although not always necessary, allows us to take advantage of a lot of React features making the component more useful.
+Note: using class components, although not always necessary, allows us to take advantage of a lot of React features making the component more useful, such as giving us the ability to instantiate a state object.

 The first thing we need to do is import the Component class from the React library at the top of the file, like so: